Ixcatl/fables_novasophonia/docs/core/equipment.rst

 Handedness
 ----------
 Some weapons normally require two hands to wield.
-A character with 5 or greater Brawn may wield these weapons in one hand, but some are too unwieldy even for those strong enough, and are always two-handed (2h+).
+A character with 5 or greater Might may wield these weapons in one hand, but some are too unwieldy even for those strong enough, and are always two-handed (2h+).

 Heavy Weapons
 ----------